 Brunswick Transit System: In need of a ride?
 Call Brunswick Transit System at (910) 253-7800.
 Reservations must be made in advance.
 Click here for more information.

 Curbside Trash Collection: All carts must be placed at the curb by 6:00 a.m. on collection days.
 Make sure to have your carts by the curb by 6:00 a.m. on collection day to avoid your trash not being collected.

 Artificial Reef Guide: Sunken vessels, aircraft, train boxcars and old bridges are all underwater treasures located along North Carolina’s coast, strategically situated to promote fishing opportunities.
 Now, the North Carolina Division of Marine Fisheries Artificial Reef Guide will show you where to find them.
 Click here to view the online version of the guide.

-EV Station: Check out our new EV Station on Jordan Boulevard.
-This station is free of charge, courtesy of Brunswick Electric.
+EV Station: Check out the EV Station on Jordan Boulevard.

 Volunteers: The Town is always looking for people to volunteer on our various boards and committees.
-If you are interested, submit a resume form to email@example.com.
+If you are interested, submit an application to email@example.com.